Trainee Positions At Gosford Hospital

 Trainee Responsibilities

-They are also expected to take part in the stroke thrombolysis and general neurology on-call roster.
+Trainees are also expected to take part in the stroke thrombolysis and general neurology on-call roster.
+Total commitment is 1:4.

 Organisation of the annual Neurology short case day for RACP candidates, held in May